e99 Online Shopping Mall

 "Be careful what you wish for.
 You might get it".

 Wise words that came to acquire a new meaning as the baby-boomers' children were entering the 70's.
-Bell-bottoms and mutton-chops were the cutting edge of fashion; Nixon's lies (and not his Kissingerian real-politics and crimes against humanity) were what finally cost him his office; polyester was more expensive and desirable than natural fibers; America was fighting another youth-grinding senseless war - and (for the first time) loosing badly.The swinging sixties came and gone and left behind only discontent and drug habits; New Heaven, Connecticut was Suburbia having everything it had wished for; every morning waking to the American Dream - only to find it lacking and hollow.
+Bell-bottoms and mutton-chops were the cutting edge of fashion; Nixon's lies (and not his Kissingerian real-politics and crimes against humanity) were what finally cost him his office; polyester was more expensive and desirable than natural fibers; America was fighting another youth-grinding senseless war - and (for the first time) loosing badly.The swinging sixties came and gone and left behind only discontent and drug habits; New Heaven, Connecticut was Suburbia having everything it had wished for; every morning waking to the American Dream - only to find it hollow and wanting.
 And there was an ice storm brewing in the horizon.
 Would its whiteness make everything pure again?
 Would its crystals make things clearer?

 I picked the book after of greatly enjoying Ang Lee's MASTERPIECE movie.
 I agree with most other reviewers: the movie was much more tight and effective - and, in the end, a crisper experience.
 I can understand how RICK MOODY's writing, with its long-winded phrases, rich likenings and not so subtle metaphors, may seem a bit dated to the 1.3sec zapping generation.
 However, I think that a slow, joyful reading is needed to do justice to this book.